wsasouza/orange-notes/README.md

 # Run the server
 $ yarn dev:server

+# The server will initialize in the <http://localhost:3001>

 # Run the project
 $ yarn dev

-# The server will initialize in the <http://localhost:5173>
+# The project will initialize in the <http://localhost:5173>
 ```

 ## :memo: License